cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Usecase (results)

-In this paper we use already published datasets (we should use more than one dataset!, e.g. CSP for all, species reference, ...) as a usecase to present the functionalities and inter linkages between the BEF-China data portal and `rbefdata`.
+In this paper we use already published datasets (we should use more than one dataset!, e.g. CSP for all, species reference, ...) as a use case to present the functionalities and inter linkages between the BEF-China data portal and `rbefdata`.
+Starting on with a paper proposal on following rationale.

 !!
-This should be moved into the introduction!!

-The usecase is dealing with data from a small scale experiment called pilot experiment.
-It is a 15N tracer experiment which aims to disentangle the effect of species mixtures on system N retention.

-!!
 Introduction !!

-We created a paper proposal with the following rationale: 'Knowledge of biodiversity effects on nutrient cycling patterns in subtropical forest ecosystems is still very limited, particularly as regards macronutrients such as nitrogen and phosphorus.
+We created a paper proposal with the following rationale: 'Knowledge of biodiversity effects on nutrient cycling patterns in subtropical forest ecosystems is still very limited, particularly as regards macro nutrients such as nitrogen and phosphorus.
 Experimental approaches using tree saplings may promote an understanding of mechanisms that underlie nutrient acquisition and cycling in early successional stages of secondary forests and forest